has220/ATA-Exercise/README.md

 UPDATE:
 Included program to randomly generate 2000 records of data into the database.
 The .java file is located in the /app folder and the necessary dependencies are located in /lib.
+The jupyter notebook is also updated to reflect the changes in the "titanic" database.